anuragkapur/anuragkapur.github.io/blog/programming/javascript/_posts/2019-02-02-javascript-reference-guide.md

 * **Promises** are two-pronged facade functions that both:
   * Initiate background work in the runtime (ex: web browser)
   * Return a placeholder object (promise) immediately in JavaScript
+  * Promise object has two properties
+    * value: the property that holds whatever is returned from the runtime function invoked by the facade function (ex: fetch)
+    * onFulfilled: an array of functions to be auto-run with value passed as a param, once the value property get a value
+    * onError: an array of functions to be run when the promise is rejected with an error
 * Unlike promises, callbacks are limited in capability as they can only initiate the background but don't have a placeholder object that can be interrogated to know what's happening with the background task
 * When a promise is fulfilled, the function passed to the promise object using the `then` method is pushed to the